yukonblue/chewbaaka/README.md

 npm start
 ```

-If the project able to build successfully, you should see the following
+If you are able to build the project successfully, you should see the
-in the terminal:
+following in the terminal:

 ```
 Compiled successfully!